missionpinball/mpf-docs/install/mac.rst

 =====================

-MPF can be used on Mac OS X 10.9 and newer, including Mavericks, Yosemite, El Capitan, and MacOS Sierra.
+MPF can be used on Mac OS X 10.9 and newer, including Mavericks, Yosemite, El Capitan, Sierra and High Sierra.

 .. note::